Fr0sT-Brutal/awesome-pascal/README.md

 * [VCL Styles Utils](https://code.google.com/p/vcl-styles-utils) is a collection of classes and style hooks, which extend, fix QC reports and add new features to the VCL Styles.
 // *Collection of patches/enhancements that promote stock VCL style engine to a new level.
 Styling for Inno setup and NSIS also available.*

+* [TaskbarListComponents](http://code.google.com/p/theunknownones) are a set of components designed as Delphi wrappers for the Windows 7 Taskbarlist Interfaces (e.g. ITaskbarlist3) // *Requires JVCL*

 ## Database